SAS DIVERSITY STATEMENT

 Diversity Peer Mentor Program

-We want voyagers of all backgrounds, including those form underrepresented identities to feel supported before, during and after their Semester at Sea voyage.
+We want voyagers of all backgrounds, including those from underrepresented identities to feel supported before, during and after their Semester at Sea voyage.
 If you identify with an underrepresented identity (Low-Income, LGBTQ, First Generation, Veteran, Physical Disability or limited mobility, learning disability, African-American/Black, Hispanic/Latino, Asian/Pacific Islander, Native American, Multiracial, or if you identify with a specific religion) and you have concerns about sailing on an upcoming voyage, get connected with a Diversity Peer Mentor!
 Click here for more information.

 Afi Onyile - Spring 2017 Voyage